Measuring R\'enyi entropy with an Echo Protocol: Efficient Protocol for Measuring R enyi Entropy

 It is obtained from substituting $\sum_{m_1} \to D_B\int d\hat{u}_1 $ in Eq.~\eqref{purity_formula}.
 Here, the distribution of the random unitary $\hat{u}_1$ satisfies the definitions of a unitary $1-$design.
 From the above protocol, we have

 Thus, by combining the above equation with Eq.~\eqref{purity_formula_random}, the purity can be further rewritten as

 Then, the second R\'enyi entropy can be computed as

-\textit{Remarks on time reversal}: The measurement protocol for the projected LE here requires time reversal.
+\textit{Remarks on time reversal}: The measurement protocol for the basis-resolved ETP here requires time reversal.
 However, this requirement can be circumvented by using an alternative approach based on randomized measurements, similar to what was done for OTO-correlations in \cite{nie2019detectingscramblingstatisticalcorrelations, Joshi_2020}.
-We leave the discussion of the measurement protocol for R\'enyi entropy without time reversal in Appendix \ref{measure_RE_without_time_reversal} for the interested Reader.
+We discuss the time-reversal-free R\'enyi entropy measurement protocol in Appendix \ref{measure_RE_without_time_reversal}. \footnote{ \textit{Remarks on Imperfect time reversal:} Imperfect time reversal is the main experimental bottleneck of echo-based protocols.
+In practice, one can benchmark the achievable time window by measuring the return probability $\mathcal{L}(t)=\big|\langle\psi_0|\hat{E}(t)|\psi_0\rangle\big|^2$ with $\hat{E}(t)=\hat{\mathcal{T}}\exp\!\Big(i\int_0^t ds\,\delta \hat{H}_I(s)\Big)$ and then restrict to times for which $\mathcal{L}(t)$ remains close to unity, so that Eq.~\eqref{eq:signal_bound_by_echo} ensures controlled systematics.
+The observed contrast loss can be folded into conservative error bars.
+Further details are given in Appendix~E. }